emilerik/100daysofcode/README.md

 ---

+#### Day 93: 1:00 // SQL bootcamp

+Just started a deep dive into SQL.
+Since I will be using it a lot in the isinfo app, I felt I didn't have quite the competence to just wing it, cuz I got stuck a lot.

+So I started taking the SQL course in codecademy.
+I'm a fan of the format since it's interactive and you get right into writing stuff.

+Learned about clauses, which are the commands of the SQL language.
+They include: CREATE TABLE, ALTER TABLE, SELECT, UPDATE, FROM, SET.

+The core of an SQL relational database is that it consists of tables, which order its categories into columns, and its data into rows.

+---

 #### Day 92: 1:00 // posts db

 Started creating the posts table in sql today.
 I want to be able to connect the users with their posts, so I need to have a foreign key reference.